ros-industrial/industrial_reconstruction/README.md

 ### StartReconstruction

-- **tracking_frame:** Camera `tf` frame where the image and depth image are relative to
+- **:** Camera `tf` frame where the image and depth image are relative to

 - **relative_frame:** Base `tf` frame that the TSDF mesh will be generated relative to

-- **translation_distance:** Distance the `tracking_frame` must travel relative to the relative_frame before another image is allowed to be added to the volume (typically works best with 0 and hasn't yet been thoroughly tested with greater values)
+- **translation_distance:** Distance the `tracking_frame` must travel relative to the `relative_frame` before another image is allowed to be added to the volume (typically works best with 0 and hasn't yet been thoroughly tested with greater values)

-- **rotational_distance:** Rotational distance the `tracking_frame` must rotate relative to the relative_frame before another image is allowed to be added to the volume (typically works best with 0 and hasn't yet been thoroughly tested with greater values)
+- **rotational_distance:** Rotational distance the `tracking_frame` must rotate relative to the `relative_frame` before another image is allowed to be added to the volume (typically works best with 0 and hasn't yet been thoroughly tested with greater values)

 - **live:** Whether or not the TSDF integration is performed while receiving images.
 Setting this to `true` allows for live visualization of the mesh being generated, but may cause the system to miss some frames